-Here, for de-lensing, we assume the lensing magnification of the system is $\mu=8\pm1$ \citep{chan+2017}.
-However, the SFR-H$\alpha$ equation derived by \citet{kennicutt+2012} is calibrated in the local Universe, assuming a solar metallicity and a \citet{Calzetti2000} dust attenuation law, but at higher redshifts, galaxies typically have different properties to the local targets, so a more suitable set of assumptions is a different dust attenuation law and a lower metallicity. \citet{reddy+22} and \citet{shapley+23} showed that the correction term is around $-0.3 \ \rm dex$ if we instead assume a Small Magellanic Cloud dust attenuation law and a metallicity of $0.27 \ \rm Z_{\odot}$.
+Here, for delensing, we assume a lensing magnification of $\mu=8\pm1$ \citep{chan+2017}.
+However, the SFR-H$\alpha$ equation derived by \citet{kennicutt+2012} is calibrated in the local Universe, assuming a solar metallicity and a \citet{Calzetti2000} dust attenuation law.
+At higher redshifts, galaxies typically have different properties from local targets, so a more suitable set of assumptions is a different dust attenuation law and a lower metallicity. \citet{reddy+22} and \citet{shapley+23} showed that the correction term is around $-0.3 \ \rm dex$ if we instead assume a Small Magellanic Cloud dust attenuation law and a metallicity of $0.27 \ \rm Z_{\odot}$.

 We show our results in \autoref{fig:bursty_a} and \autoref{fig:bursty_b}.
-Both panels agree on finding a significant recent star formation enhancement in the NE region, the same location where the gas is both more turbulent (\autoref{fig:fig4panels_d}) and metal-poor (\autoref{fig:fig4panels_c}).
-On the other hand, the more massive, more metal-enriched SE clump does not undergo a noticeable starburst episode within the timescales probed.
-As shown in \autoref{fig:bursty_b}, we find only a moderate burstiness in the case of the two clumps (more pronounced for the NW clump). \autoref{fig:bursty_c} confirms the more massive nature of the two clumps compared to the surrounding regions.
-The stellar mass densities of the spaxels in the NE region are typically $\sim 1 \ \rm dex$ below the values within the two clumps, which implies that this region may be associated with a metal poor gas inflow; another plausible scenario could be that this region contains gas stripped from the NW clump by gravitational interactions with the massive SE clump.
-Indeed, the metallicities of the NE-R and NW-C are consistent within the uncertainties as shown in \autoref{fig:violins}.
+Both panels indicate a significant enhancement of recent star formation in the NE region, the same location where the gas is both more turbulent (\autoref{fig:fig4panels_d}) and metal-poor (\autoref{fig:fig4panels_c}).
+By contrast, the more massive, more metal-enriched SE clump does not undergo a noticeable starburst episode within the timescales probed.
+As shown in \autoref{fig:bursty_b}, we find only moderate burstiness in the two clumps (more pronounced for the NW clump). \autoref{fig:bursty_c} confirms the more massive nature of the two clumps compared to the surrounding regions.
+The stellar mass densities of the spaxels in the NE region are typically $\sim 1 \ \rm dex$ below the values within the two clumps, which implies that this region may be associated with a metal poor gas inflow.
+Another plausible scenario is that this region contains gas stripped from the NW clump by gravitational interactions with the massive SE clump.
+Indeed, the metallicities of NE-R and NW-C are consistent within the uncertainties as shown in \autoref{fig:violins}.